-The level of formality and sentence structure you choose will also depend on your purpose and audience.
+Finally, the level of formality and sentence structure you choose will also depend on your purpose and audience.
 Some writing may require a more academic style with complexly structured sentences, while other pieces may be more conversational with simple sentences.
-Finally, you discovered how the practice of adjusting your writing according to purpose and audience will make you a more effective communicator, and thus, a strong asset as an employee.